Platyptilia omissalis

 Platyptilia omissalis is a moth of the family Pterophoridae.
 The species was described by Thomas Bainbrigge Fletcher in 1926.
 It is found in Australia from southern Queensland to Victoria, south-western Australia and Tasmania.

 Some authors consider it a synonym of Sinpunctiptilia emissalis.

 Adults have a weak, almost hovering flight.

 The larvae feed on the leaves of Parahebe species, including Parahebe perfoliata.
-At first, feeding results in a blotch mine on the upper surface of the leaf.
-Later, the larvae feed exposed on the upper surface of the leaf.
-The pupa is elongate, without a cocoon, and rests (fully exposed) on the vegetation attached to a silk pad by hooks at the rear end.